I'm a member

 The potential utility of perfusion imaging of acute stroke is described as the following:

 Similar information can be provided by CT and MRI in terms of infarct core and penumbra.
 However, multimodal CT has a short protocol time (5-6 min), and since it can be performed with any modern CT equipment is more widely available in the emergency setting.
 CT perfusion is performed by capturing images as an iodinated contrast agent bolus passes through the cerebral circulation and accumulates in the cerebral tissues.
-(Older perfusion methodologies such as single-photon emission CT [SPECT] and xenon-enhanced CT [XeCT] scanning use a diffusible tracer.)
-The quantitative perfusion parameters are calculated from density changes for each pixel over time with commercially available deconvolution-based software, where cerebral blood flow (CBF) is equal to regional cerebral blood volume (CBV) divided by mean transit time (MTT).
+(Older perfusion methodologies such as single-photon emission CT and xenon-enhanced CT scanning use a diffusible tracer.)
+The quantitative perfusion parameters are calculated from density changes for each pixel over time with commercially available deconvolution-based software, where cerebral blood flow is equal to regional cerebral blood volume divided by mean transit time.
 CT angiography/CT perfusion requires ionizing radiation and iodinated contrast.
 It is estimated that a typical perfusion CT deposits a slightly greater radiation dose than a routine unenhanced head CT (approximately 3.3 mSv).
+CT perfusion covers limited areas of the brain.
+Commonly used 16- to 64-slice CT scanners can detect an area of 2- to 4-cm of brain tissue.
+Whole-brain CT perfusion can be performed with greater than 128-detector row CT.

 On October 8, 2009, the U.S. Food and Drug Administration (FDA) issued an Initial Communication about excess radiation during perfusion CT imaging to aid in the diagnosis and treatment of stroke from one facility.
 Together with state and local health authorities, the FDA has identified at least 250 patients who were exposed to excess radiation during CT perfusion scans.
 The FDA has received reports of possible excess exposures at facilities in other states, involving more than one manufacturer of CT scanners.
 The FDA has provided recommendations for facilities and practitioners, and is continuing to work with manufacturers, professional organizations, and state and local public health authorities to investigate the scope and causes of these excess exposures and their potential public health impact.

-POLICYCT based perfusion imaging is considered investigational for all indications including the diagnosis and management of acute cerebral ischemia (stroke).
+POLICYCT based perfusion imaging of the brain is considered investigational for all indications including the diagnosis and management of acute cerebral ischemia (stroke).

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.